almost-full-stack/graphcraft/README.md

  * */

 naming: {
-  pascalCase: true, // applied everywhere
+  pascalCase: true, // applied everywhere, set to true if you want to use camelCase
-  queries: '{name}', // applied to auto generated queries
+  queries: '{name}{type}', // applied to auto generated queries
   mutations: '{name}{type}{bulk}', // applied to auto generated mutations
   input: '{name}', // applied to all input types
   rootQueries: 'RootQueries',